2025–26 Creamline Cool Smashers season

-The 2024–25 Creamline Cool Smashers season is the eighth season of the Creamline Cool Smashers in the Premier Volleyball League (PVL).
-This season marked the departure of Filipino-Japanese player Risa Sato, who was with the team since 2018 and transferred to the Chery Tiggo Crossovers on January 15, 2025.
+The 2025–26 Creamline Cool Smashers season was the eighth season of the Creamline Cool Smashers in the Premier Volleyball League (PVL).

-In the All-Filipino Conference, Creamline continued their winning prowess from their Grand Slam-winning 2024 season by going 9–0 through their first nine matches.
-On February 15, the team was dealt with their only defeat to the PLDT High Speed Hitters, ending a winning streak that lasted 19 matches starting with the 2024 Reinforced Conference.
-On February 20, with a win against Galeries Tower Highrisers, Creamline clinched first place in the preliminary round.
-They first swept the Nxled Chameleons in the qualifying round to clinch a berth into the final round.
-The Cool Smashers then swept Chery Tiggo in the quarterfinals to advance to the round-robin semifinals.
-On April 3, Creamline won against sister team Choco Mucho Flying Titans to clinch their seventh consecutive championship berth.
-Creamline would face off against the Petro Gazz Angels, contesting the title between the two teams for the fifth time in their rivalry.
-Creamline weren't able to outlast Petro Gazz this time around, losing to the Angels in three matches, thus putting an end to their reign of four consecutive titles.

-The team then took part in the 2025 AVC Women's Volleyball Champions League.
-They first got a win against Jordan's Al Naser Club before losing to Zhetysu VC of Kazakhstan.
-Still, it was enough to clinch second in Pool A and booking a spot in the quarterfinals, where they would lose to Nakhon Ratchasima and were eliminated from the tournament.

 In the PVL on Tour, Creamline made the final round once more on July 29 following Chery Tiggo's loss against the Zus Coffee Thunderbelles.
 In the quarterfinals, the Creamline swept the Farm Fresh Foxies but lost to PLDT in the semifinals in a five-set match.
 It marked the first time since the 2022 Reinforced Conference in which Creamline failed to make the championship.
 They then swept the Cignal HD Spikers to claim the bronze medal for the conference.

 In the Invitational Conference, Creamline settled for a fourth place in the prelims with a 2–3 record and 7 points, still enough to advance to the bronze medal match.
 They then swept Chery Tiggo to keep their podium streak alive at 19 conferences.

 For the Reinforced Conference, Creamline brought in Courtney Schwan as their foreign player.
+After finishing fourth in the prelims with a 5–3 record and 17 points, the team was once again matched against rivals Petro Gazz.
+The Cool Smashers lost to the Angels in four sets, marking the first time in franchise history that the team failed to make at least the semifinals, putting an end to their aforementioned podium streak.

+The lead-up to the All-Filipino Conference saw multiple departues, most notably longtime Creamline member Pau Soriano, while the team had a single acquisition ahead of the All-Filipino Conference in Jen Nierva from the defunct Chery Tiggo Crossovers.